This blog is about sharing my personal journey and a sincere hope that my experiences may also benefit you.

 Me?
 I’m 57 and live in Sydney, Australia; I know, I got lucky there!
 Beyond that, I am just another guy, suffering the consequences of a self-inflicted western lifestyle; a sometimes poor diet and a lot of work stress.
 The clock is now ticking, and I am worried about aging.

 Thirty years ago, a friend introduced me to Yoga, Meditation and the Ayurvedic approach to eating (YMA).
-There was lots of common sense to it—regular exercise is good for you, reducing stress through mindfulness and eating healthily… food is medicine etc., who could argue with that?
+There was lots of common sense to it—regular low impact exercise is good for you, reducing stress through mindfulness and eating healthily… food is medicine etc., who could argue with that?
 For a while, I really got into it and did a lot of study.
-I developed a routine and changed my eating according to my body type.
+I developed a routine and made changes to my diet according to my body type.
 I felt really well on it but at the time I was put off by the let’s call it–‘alternativeness’ of it; it was too foreign.
 Looking back it was probably my impatience, ignorance and prejudice that meant I wasn’t ready to listen to what YMA could teach me.
-So in my impatience, I got distracted, life got in the way and many years went by and in the interim, I spent a lot of money chasing quick fixes supplied by others.
+So I got distracted, life got in the way and many years went by and in the interim, I spent a lot of money chasing the latest fad quick fix questionable approaches supplied by others.
 I realise now that the wisdom of 5,000+ years of observation and real-life testing had been available all the time—it contained everything I needed.
-In fact, without going too hippie on you, it is teaching me I have everything I need within me… IF we practice with diligent focused practice or ‘Abhyasa’, as described in the Yoga Sutras..
+In fact, without going too hippie on you, it is teaching me I have everything I need within me… IF we practice diligently and regularly.
+It’s a lifestyle not a quick fix.

 So, how can I add anything?
 In YMA’s pure traditional form there is a lot of detail, including some very esoteric concepts.
 It’s there for you if you’re interested but as a western guy who has also struggled with understanding YMA, my purpose is to present what I’ve learned through personal study in a way that our less than flexible bodies can cope with and our western-trained scientific brains can find approachable.
 What’s required?
 99.9% of it is just time—time to invest regularly in developing enough know-how, and then to continue to do the work on ourselves—no excuses...every day… well most days!

-Being upfront and honest, at some point, I might ask you to buy a book, get a referral commission when you click on a link or perhaps ask for a donation to a Patreon page, but I promise it will cost you very little and only intending to recover expenses for bringing information to you.
+Being upfront and honest, at some point, I might ask you to buy a book, get a referral commission when you click on a link or perhaps ask for a donation to a Patreon page, but I promise it will cost you very little and only with the intention of recovering expenses for bringing information to you.